open-education-hub/binary-security/sessions/return-oriented-programming/README.md

 So, what does CET do?
 CET introduces a new restriction to indirect jump instructions.
 In order to understand how CET works, let's assume that it is enabled.
-Then, if you execute an indirect jump instruction, the processor verifies that a special "landing pad" instruction (which is actually a repurposed `NOP` instruction and, which is now called `endbr32` or `endbr64`, as you can see in the above snippets) is at the jump target.
-If the jump target does not start with that instruction, the processor raises an exception instead of continuing executing code.
+Then, if you execute an indirect jump instruction, the processor verifies that a special "landing pad" instruction, which is actually a repurposed `NOP` instruction (now called `endbr32` or `endbr64`, as you can see in the above snippets), is at the jump target.
+If the jump target does not start with that instruction, the processor raises an exception instead of continuing to execute code.

 If CET is enabled, the compiler places `endbr` instructions to all locations where indirect jumps may lead.
 This mechanism makes it extremely hard to